 - Lastly comes the onset of cerebrovascular manifestations, including conduction disturbances and progressively worsening renal function.

 The disease affects from 1:40 000 to 1:117 000 individuals, primarily hemizygous males.
-Female, heterozygous carriers may experience effects ranging from full-blown disease to absence of clinical features.
+Heterozygous females may experience variable symptoms ranging from severe disease to absent or minimal clinical manifestations.
 Average lifespan of affected males is usually about 50-60 years, whereas the average life expectancy for females is just after age 75.

 For more information, see OMIM.

 E75.21 – Fabry (-Anderson) disease

 - Hereditary hemorrhagic telangiectasia (Osler-Rendu-Weber disease) – if familial, is autosomal dominant

 - Angiokeratomas of Mibelli

 - Angiokeratoma circumscriptum neviform